 Blechel, Eder, Greiner, Grosdidier, Gufler, Hadle, Kasberger, Madle, Koch, Moll, Neustifter, Rothberger, Schehrer, Sommer, Vitt, and Zillner are but a few of the other families buried here.
 Barbara (Reid) Seiwald, a cemetery overseer and author of Holy Family Cemetery, Deaths 1864-2002, said church records do not list early, unbaptized, or single lot graves.

 On the southwest edge of the cemetery stands a small building with a statue of St. Joseph inside.
 Mark Grosdidier, Brian Winkler, John Becker, Mike Becker, and Al Colman restored this former smokehouse used by the John Rothberger family for smoking hogs and converted it into a place of prayer.
 The structure dates to the late 1800s, according to Bill Edwards Sr., a Rothberger grandson.
 In the cemetery’s center area also stands a monument on the grave of George Eder, who died in 1918 while training for World War I duty.

 To commemorate the grave of Louis Pfeiffer, Franz Blechel built a monument for him near the cemetery gate.
 Cut from a huge rock and polished by hand, the monument on its four-foot high base has a cross at the top.
-The Pfeiffers moved away from this area and never used the grave site.
+However the Pfeiffers left Eudora around 1870 and moved to San Francisco.
+Holy Family histories report he died there in 1916 and never used the grave site.

 A six-foot memorial of the Holy Family commemorates Merle and Clara (Seiwald) Hartwick.
 The four-foot base of granite from South Dakota weighs 2,200 pounds and its statue weighs 3,900 pounds.
 Clara Hartwick donated the wrought iron fence in memory of her husband and self.